IFoA Thought Leadership Series

 Dr. Dabo Guan (Professor in Climate Change Economics and the Low Carbon Transition, The Bartlett School of Sustainable Construction, University College London); Professor Saleem Huq (Director, International Centre for Climate Change and Development); Mukami Njeru (Senior Actuary – L&H, Swiss Re); Louise Pryor (Chair)

 Investors – both retail and institutional – have a huge role to play in how the financial sector addresses the climate crisis.
 With consumers becoming increasingly interested in how and where their money is invested, COP26 represents a pivotal moment for how the industry reacts.
 Our expert panel explored the implications of COP26 on investment, including both the opportunities and challenges it presents.

 Steve Waygood (Chief Responsible Investment Officer, Aviva Investors); Catherine Howarth (Chief Executive, ShareAction); Mike Clark (Director, Ario Advisory); Louise Pryor (Chair)

 A number of governments around the world have now set net-zero targets – most by 2050.
 However, few have yet to legislate for the targets.
-Through this panel session, we will explore the different levers that can be used to meet net-zero targets including climate science and data, government engagement, and mobilising green finance.
-Our expert panel will also debate just how realistic these targets are or whether they are ambitious enough.
+Through this panel session, we explored the different levers that can be used to meet net-zero targets including climate science and data, government engagement, and mobilising green finance.
+Our expert panel debated just how realistic these targets are or whether they are ambitious enough.

 Dr. Emily Shuckburgh (Director, Cambridge Zero – University of Cambridge); Professor Rebecca Willis (Professor in Practice, Lancaster University); Marian Elliot (Global Head of Pensions, GFG Alliance); Louise Pryor (Chair)